DjangoCRM/django-crm/docs/installation_and_configuration_guide.md

 ## Specify CRM site domain

+By default, CRM software is configured to work on a domain "localhost" (ip: 127.0.0.1).
+To work on another domain (or IP address), you need to do the following:
-In the SITES section for administrators (superusers):
+- In the SITES section for administrators (superusers):
 `(ADMIN site) Home > Sites > Sites`
 Add a CRM site and specify its domain name.
+- In the file `webcrm/settings.py`:
+  - specify its id in the setting `SITE_ID`,
+  - add it to the setting `ALLOWED_HOSTS`.

 ## Ability to translate Django CRM interface into another language